heidelbergcement/hcrystalball/docs/install.rst

 .. code-block:: bash

-    # get dependencies file
+    # get dependencies file, e.g. using curl
     curl -O https://raw.githubusercontent.com/heidelbergcement/hcrystalball/blob/master/environment.yml
-    # check comments in environment.yml, keep or remove as requested, than execute
+    # check comments in environment.yml, keep or remove as requested, than create environment using
     conda env create -f environment.yml
+    # activate the environment
     conda activate hcrystalball
-    # if you want to see progress bar in jupyterlab, execut also
+    # if you want to see progress bar in jupyterlab, execute also
     jupyter labextension install @jupyter-widgets/jupyterlab-manager
-    # install the library
+    # install the library from pip
     pip install hcrystalball
+    # or from conda
+    conda install -c conda-forge hcrystalball